guzba/respite/README.md

 GET: 45167.12 requests per second, p50=0.167 msec
 ```

 Very interesting results!
 It appears is that Redis with `--appendfsync everysec` is running face-first into the IOPS limit of GCP balanced disks, whereas SQLite appears not to.
-If you sacrifice durability with `appendfsync everysec` you avoid this sharp edge.
+If you can sacrifice durability with `--appendfsync everysec` you avoid this sharp edge.

 Performance can be hard to predict.
 It appears Respite using SQLite would perform far better for write-heavy workloads where risking data-loss is unnacceptable.